The drug addiction rate is on the rise in Southern California and when it comes to Orange County, 35% of adults have abused drugs at least once.

 When you enter into addiction treatment programs, the first step will be the evaluation.
 This assessment will determine your treatment outline.

-The medical professionals of the addiction treatment center and alcohol rehabs will perform this procedure.
+The medical professionals at Cornerstone addiction treatment center and alcohol rehab will perform this procedure.
 They will assess your physical and mental condition and history.
 Moreover, they will also consider the severity of your intoxication and withdrawal possibilities.

-After going through this evaluation, the addiction professionals will set up a specific detoxification procedure for you.
-They will make sure you’re getting all the care you need
+After going through this evaluation, our addiction professionals will set up a specific detoxification procedure for you.
+They will make sure you're getting all the care you need.

-Now that an individualized treatment has been planned for you, it is time to execute that.
+Now that an individualized treatment has been planned for you, it is time to begin the recovery process.
 You will go through the prescribed treatments and therapies until you recover from the addiction.

 Furthermore, it is natural for you to go through several withdrawal symptoms.
-But don’t worry; you will get medicines to keep the urges in control.
-The drug and alcohol rehab center will help you go through this experience safely and also provide mental health services, so you have nothing to worry about.
+But don't worry; you will be prescribed medication to keep the urges in control.
+Cornerstone drug and alcohol rehab center, we will help you go through this experience safely and also provide mental health services, so you have nothing to worry about.